 \section{Conclusion}

-Chat-based development shifts the developer’s role from writing code to crafting prompts, positioning prompts as the central artifact that blends requirements with solution strategies.
-We propose structuring prompts into \emph{Functionality}, \emph{General Solutions}, and \emph{Specific Solutions}, and formulate hypotheses on their evolution, user-driven strategies, code quality, and requirement stability.
-Our future work will test these hypotheses, ultimately deriving best practices and IDE support for requirements-aware prompt engineering.
-We urge the RE community to treat prompting as a central concern for the future of software engineering.
+Chat-based development shifts the developer's role from writing code toward crafting prompts, positioning prompts as artifacts that increasingly blend requirements with solution guidance.
+The Prompt Triangle provides a structured lens to characterize prompt content, enabling the analysis of prompt composition, evolution, and its relationship to requirements engineering activities and software outcomes.
+Based on this perspective, we formulate hypotheses on prompt evolution, developer strategies, and software quality.
+Future work will investigate these hypotheses to derive evidence-based practices and tool support for requirements-aware prompt engineering.
+We encourage the RE community to view prompting as a central concern for the future of software engineering.